Varyx (A Programming Language)

 [ "egg", "sausage", "bacon" ]

-Arrays are heterogenous, i.e. they can contain things of different types.
+Arrays are heterogenous, i.e. they can contain items of different types.

 [ 1, 2, "red", "blue" ]